 However the warmth of the people and rich culture is spread throughout, and this is certainly something that attracts people to teach here from all over the world.

-The two main cities of Barcelona and Madrid are popular choice and neither of these cities will disappoint.
+The two main cities of Barcelona and Madrid are a popular choice and neither of these cities will disappoint.

 But you need to ask yourself why you’re doing a TEFL adventure before you decide on a location.
 What is it exactly that you want to get out of the experience?
 Is it a new language?
 International friends?
 Teaching experience?

 Different locations will offer different things.
 In terms of an authentic Spanish experience and language learning, the smaller cities would be best.
-Here less people speak English and so you will learn the language ten times quicker.
+Here fewer people speak English and so you will learn the language ten times quicker.

 Where will you choose to teach English in Spain?